GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/reinforcement-learning/README.md

 - **Policy Optimization Algorithms**: Running modern RL algorithms such as Group Relative Policy Optimization (GRPO) for LLM post-training and reasoning alignment.
-- **Accelerator Integration**: Leveraging Google Cloud TPUs (e.g., TPU v5e) and GPUs with optimized frameworks such as MaxText.
+- **Accelerator Integration**: Leveraging Google Cloud TPUs (e.g., TPU v5e and v6e) and GPUs with optimized frameworks such as MaxText.
 - **Job Orchestration**: Managing batch training jobs on GKE with automated manifest configuration and containerized image builds.